chinamike65/hugo-tuolesi/content/book4/book4en.md

 According to the records of Tibetan medicine, there are 424 cases of diseases in people, but now there are thousands of diseases.

-There are many diseases that I have never seen or even heard of in Tibetan areas.
-I have never seen anyone with dementia in Tibetan areas.
+There are many diseases that I have never seen or even heard of in Tibet.
+I have never seen anyone with dementia in Tibet.

-Yes, once, when speaking of scriptures in Tibetan areas, everyone was surprised and said, "There is still this disease in the world?"
+Yes, once, when speaking of scriptures in Tibet, everyone was surprised and said, "There is still this disease in the world?"
 It was very strange.
 Many people have never heard of vegetative people.

 Now there are many strange diseases, and these diseases will cause suffering to people.

 twenty two

-The Pain of Death When dying, the four elements of the body are separated, and one's own body and soul are also separated, which is a very big pain.
+The Pain of Death When dying

+The four elements of the body are separated, and one's own body and soul are also separated, which is a very big pain.
 The first is the separation of the four major elements.
 The earth, water, fire, and wind are slowly pulled away.
 This process will be very painful for one's own body.

 And because of the relationship between karma and power, people will have various karmic feelings and feelings before death.

 For example, if you are engaged in killing karma and often kill living beings before your death, you will feel that all kinds of animals you killed in your lifetime will trample your body, or you will be squeezed or smashed by huge mountains and boulders in the shape of the killed animals.
-There are many Such a horrible feeling.
+There are many such horrible feelings.

-At this time, the most pitiful people are those who do not understand the process of death, the karmic obstacles are relatively heavy, and they did not study the Buddhadharma, or did not have religious beliefs or beliefs during their lifetime, and they will feel very painful at this time.
+The most pitiful people are those who do not understand the process of death, the karmic obstacles are relatively heavy, and they did not study the Buddhadharma, or did not have religious beliefs or beliefs during their lifetime, and they will feel very painful at this time.

-Because I don't understand the non-existence, the constant, and the choice, my heart will always be in pain because I don't give up on money, relatives and friends;
+Because they don't understand  non-existence, the constant, and the choice, my heart will always be in pain because I don't give up on money, relatives and friends;

-And because there is no belief, I feel helpless, full of fear of the unknown world, and unable to get rid of death, very desperate.
+And because there is no belief, I feel helpless, full of fear of the unknown, and unable to get rid of death, very desperate.

 Parents, wives and children, who thought they would never be separated in their entire lives, would suffer from love and separation when they faced parting or death.
 We hope that our life is a life full of love, and we can be with those who love each other, but we don’t know that this life is full of the pain of separation and separation at any time.